Rhubarb plum upside down cake

 “A plum is a fruit of some species in Prunus subg.
 Prunus.
 Mature plum fruits may have a dusty-white waxy coating that gives them a glaucous appearance.
 This is an epicuticular wax coating and is known as “wax bloom”.
 Dried plums are called prunes, which have a dark, wrinkled appearance.”

 Rhubarb and plum are a great combination as rhubarb taste is sour but when cooked it can be sweeten by adding more sugar, plum is sweet, and have high nutritional value so it helps to sweeten rhubarb, so I don’t use a lot of sugar.
 My icing sugar dissolves in the cake as I hurriedly sprinkle it when my cake is still warm as I have to pack it into my cake container and take it to my sister.
 I should not have sprinkle icing sugar till we are about to eat.
 Well, I make mistakes from time to time.
-Anyway, everyone have second helping.
+Anyway, everyone has second helping.
 My cake is super moist, just right sweetness, healthy and delicious.
 Let’s bake!!!

 Ingredients